 If the Emission Rates option is used, and Source Type is selected in the Output Emission Detail panel, MOVES will produce a table of emission rates by source type and road type for each speed bin.
 Total running emissions would then be calculated outside of MOVES by multiplying the emission rates by the VMT for each source type in each speed bin.
-In that case, data entered using the Average Speed Distribution Importer is ignored by MOVES.
-However, the CDM still requires a complete speed distribution to work.
-Users could supply a table with simple dummy values to produce the necessary emission rates.
+However, vehicle speed inputs are still important because they are used by MOVES to calculate the relative amounts of running and non-running activity, which in turn affects the rates for the non-running processes.
+Speed inputs for Rates runs that include only running emissions can be treated as placeholders (for example, the MOVES default speed distribution could be used), but speed inputs for Emission Rates runs that include any non-running processes must reflect realistic activity for the area.
 The guidance in this section concerning the use of local speed distribution data still applies whether local average speed distributions are applied within MOVES using the Inventory option or outside of MOVES using the Emission Rate option.